Tag

 He read from her review, “Everyone else is looking for fame or minimum wage–?”

-“You used to write for that underground paper ‘Regeneracion’.
-In the eighties, right?
+“You used to write for ‘Regeneracion’.
+In the eighties?
 I checked.”

-“Hold on– I think this is a good first effort.
-Tone down the politics.
-Keep it sexy.”
+“Hold on– I think this is an OK first effort.
+Tone down the politics, in future, and keep it sexy.
+That part’s good.”
 He handed her a check.
 “Next one’s due next Wednesday by eleven.
 PM.”

 “OK.
 Ahhh… Thanks.”
 She took the check.
-It wasn’t all she hoped it would be.
-“Ummmm… a hundred twelve dollars?”
+It wasn’t all she hoped it would be. “… a hundred twelve dollars?”

-“And seventy eight cents….”
+“And seventy five cents….”
 Manny added.
-“You gave me three hundred sixty words, minus taxes you get a hundred and twelve seventy eight.”
+“You gave me five hundred eleven words.
+Minus taxes you get a hundred and twelve seventy five.”

 “Jesus.
 I thought it would be more.”